joeletizia/resume/Resume.md

 - Responsible for core platform features and maintenance.
 - Rewrote financial calculations engine to support a better developer experience, increase maintainability, and improve performance.
 - Built features to on board client with ARR in the high 6 figures.
+- Oversaw and executed large scale migration from AngularJS to ReactJS.

 ---